neelravi/coder/docs/cli/server.md

 | YAML        | <code>.allowWorkspaceRenames</code>         |
 | Default     | <code>false</code>                          |

-Allow users to rename their workspaces.
-This is not recommended for production deployments as it can cause issues with the workspace's internal state.
-Use only for compatibility reasons.
+DEPRECATED: Allow users to rename their workspaces.
+Use only for temporary compatibility reasons, this flag will no longer function after 2024-04-01T00:00:00Z00:00.

 ### --block-direct-connections